CBS axes "Made in Jersey" in TV season's first cancellation

 But poor reviews and lower audiences for the second episode caused CBS to pull the new show from its schedule.
 In a program advisory released on Wednesday, CBS replaced "Made in Jersey" with crime franchise "CSI: NY" for the next four weeks.

-CBS, owned by CBS Corp (CBS.N), has long been the most-watched of the four leading U.S. TV networks, with hits like "NCIS", "The Big Bang Theory," and "Person of Interest" scoring audiences of about 15 million.
+CBS, owned by CBS Corp, has long been the most-watched of the four leading U.S. TV networks, with hits like "NCIS", "The Big Bang Theory," and "Person of Interest" scoring audiences of about 15 million.

 (Reporting By Jill Serjeant; Editing by Marguerita Choy)